Cost to Replace Roof Tiles

 Depending on the height of your property, it may be necessary to hire scaffolding to have your roof tiles replaced.
 For the average home in the UK, you'll pay about £4,500 in scaffolding hire costs.

-Scaffolding isn't required by law for replacing roof tiles, but the Work at Height Regulations 2005 stipulate that work carried out at height must be done safely, using the "most appropriate method" to avoid falls.
+Scaffolding isn't automatically required for all roof tile replacements, but the Work at Height Regulations 2005 stipulate that work carried out at height must be done safely, using the "most appropriate method" to avoid falls.

 In the majority of cases, homeowners don’t actually need to contact a scaffolding company themselves, and your roofer will assess the need and then arrange the scaffolding themselves using a reputable company.